Juggalos marched on Washington, DC (pics)

 So not only did the Juggalo march turn out to be an empowering event with countless displays of solidarity, it was clear that yes, the FBI labeling Juggalos as a “gang” is a massive injustice.

-Check out pictures from The March of the Juggalos in the gallery above.
+Check out pictures from The March of the Juggalos in the gallery below.
 Insane Clown Posse begin a tour celebrating the 20th anniversary of The Great Milenko in a few days, including a show at Villain in Williamsburg (tickets).

 UPDATE: Insane Clown Posse thanked attendees for making the Juggalo March a success: